Post

 Saturated fatty acids

 First we have the often beguiled saturated fats.
 These are very oily and may contribute to the development of progressive heart disease and other disorders, such as atherosclerotic plaques.
-They are often described synonymously with a related type of molecule: triglycerides.
+They are often described as equivalent to a related type of fatty molecule: triglycerides (Fig. 4.a).
 Though not the same, the abundance of both in the diet and subsequently the blood may indicate that an individual is at risk for the development of heart disease.
 Saturated fat and triglycerides are not the same molecule; we’ll come back to that later.
 The key point to remember here is that saturated fats and triglycerides have low solubility in water/blood, and tend to “stick” to the walls of blood vessels.
 We’ll come back to solubility later.

 Mono-unsaturated fatty acids